-Put-in-Bay Diary -Wed., Jun 4th – Stephanie Berman celebrates her 40th birthday with a bunch of her island friends.
+Diary June 2014 -Wed., Jun 4th – Stephanie Berman celebrates her 40th birthday with many of her island friends.

-Put-in-Bay Diary -Thurs., June 5th – There’s a Texas Hold’em Tournament at the Put-in-Bay Vol. Fire Dept. in the evening.
+Diary June 2014 -Thurs., June 5th – There’s a Texas Hold’em Tournament at the Put-in-Bay Vol. Fire Dept. in the evening.

-Put-in-Bay Diary -Fri., June 6th – It’s perfect weather at Perry’s Monument where the Put-in-Bay High School graduation ceremony
+Diary June 2014 -Fri., June 6th – It’s perfect weather at Perry’s Monument, where the Put-in-Bay High School graduation ceremony

 Put-in-Bay Diary -Sun.
 June 8th – There is a wedding shower for Brian Larcey, a former village dockmaster, and his bride-to-be, Clare Pollard, at The Goat in the afternoon.

-Tues., June 10th – In the evening, the Cameo Pizza and Round House men’s softball teams play each other.
+Diary June 2014 Tues., June 10th – The Cameo Pizza and Round House men’s softball teams play each other in the evening.
 Fortunately, Justine Rhoad Cultice, the daughter of Cameo Pizza owners Roger and Joan Rhoad and former Round House bartender, is on her honeymoon in Jamaica and isn’t here to choose and root for her favorite team.
-Christie Ontko has a ladies night at her Freshwater Retreat (the former Wisteria Inn).
+Christie Ontko has a ladies’ night at her Freshwater Retreat (the former Wisteria Inn).

-Wed., June 11th – Out at the Lake Erie Islands Nature and Wildlife Center there is a BBQ fundraiser potluck.
+Diary June 2014 Wed., June 11th – There is a BBQ fundraiser potluck at the Lake Erie Islands Nature and Wildlife Center.

-Thurs., June 12th – Those conflicting event schedules even affect the kids on the island.
-At 6 p.m., the kids can either go to LEGO Club at the Library or play Little League softball across the street at the ball diamond.
+Diary June 2014 Thurs., June 12th – Those conflicting event schedules even affect the kids on the island.
+At 6 p.m., the kids can go to LEGO Club at the Library or play Little League softball across the street at the ball diamond.
 What to do?

 Fri., June 13th – Allie and the Rockers are performing at the Boathouse.

 Sat., June 14th – A 1/4 stick of dynamite explodes at 4:15 a.m. near the corner of Put-in-Bay Rd. and Meechen.
 There’s no damage, but it wakes the area residents.
-Thirty-three teams participate in the Amazing Raise, a competition which supports children’s charities and requires participating teams to meet a variety of challenges on the island.
+Thirty-three teams participate in the Amazing Raise, a competition that supports children’s charities and requires participating teams to meet various challenges on the island.
 The Pooch Parade takes place in the morning in DeRivera Park.
 It’s always fun to see all the people with their pets.

-Mon., June 16th – Michigan’s BIG Show starring Michael Patrick Shiels is doing an early-morning live radio broadcast from the lobby of the Put-in-Bay Resort and Conference Center.
-The R/V Muskie, a U.S. Geological Survey Ship and dedicated research vessel for the Lake Erie ecosystem, stop by Put-in-Bay.
+Mon., June 16th – Michigan’s BIG Show starring Michael Patrick Shiels is doing an early-morning live radio broadcast from the Put-in-Bay Resort and Conference Center lobby.
+The R/V Muskie, a U.S. Geological Survey Ship and dedicated research vessel for the Lake Erie ecosystem stop by Put-in-Bay.
 The Round House holds its annual Drag Queen Contest.

 Tues., June 17th – The Put-in-Bay Yacht Club’s Ladies Auxiliary hosts a potluck cookout at the Put-in-Bay Yacht clubhouse.
 The ferry to Kelleys Island for the softball game is canceled due to an unfavorable wind forecast.

-Wed., June 18th – Cliff Fulton and Christie Ontko host a wonderful wedding reception at their new business, Freshwater Retreat, the former Wisteria Inn.
-In spite of the rain, the event was well-attended by well-wishers in abundance to toast the newlyweds.
+Wed., June 18th – Cliff Fulton and Christie Ontko host an excellent wedding reception at their new business, Freshwater Retreat, the former Wisteria Inn.
+Despite the rain, the event was well-attended by well-wishers in abundance to toast the newlyweds.

 Mon., June 23rd – Dr. Dave Horn was at the Middle Bass Town Hall giving a talk entitled “Bugs are Amazing.”
-Funeral services for Lee Patry were held at St. Paul’s and a reception followed at The Goat.
-The Boardwalk won the cardboard boat races for the second year in a row.
+Funeral services for Lee Patry were held at St. Paul’s, and a reception followed at The Goat.
+The Boardwalk won the cardboard boat races for the second year.

-Tues., June 24th – Sister Lucille, Anne Dailey, Bill Martins and Carol Roberts are busy cleaning Mother of Sorrows Catholic Church in the morning.
-Jake Market tells us winds of 65 miles per hour hit the South Channel during one of the afternoon squalls which went through the island area.
+Tues., June 24th – Sister Lucille, Anne Dailey, Bill Martins, and Carol Roberts are cleaning Mother of Sorrows Catholic Church in the morning.
+Jake Market tells us winds of 65 miles per hour hit the South Channel during one of the afternoon storms which went through the island area.
 The Village Council met to discuss parking issues.
-Susie Chrysler from Misty Bay narrated a fashion show for the at the Ladies Auxiliary Luncheon at the yacht club.
+Susie Chrysler from Misty Bay narrated a fashion show at the Ladies Auxiliary Luncheon at the yacht club.
 We will have pictures in next month’s edition.

 Thurs., June 26th – Mike Steidl and Dee Dee Duggan visit Carolyn Miller in Canton.
 Carolyn has been off the island since before Christmas with health issues.